 With the WaLUP completed, Harbor District, Inc. and the City of Milwaukee are now moving forward with efforts to develop a public Riverwalk along the western shore of the inner harbor and the Kinnickinnic River.
 The first step in that process took place over the summer of 2018 as Harbor District and City staff talked to waterfront property owners in preparation for the creation of a proposed Riverwalk Overlay Zone.

-The proposed overlay zone would include all waterfront parcels on the western shore of the Inner Harbor and waterfront parcels on both sides of the Kinnickinnic River between the Union Pacific rail swing bridge and Lincoln Avenue.
-Within the proposed Riverwalk overlay zone, City Plan Commission approval would be required for all projects located 50 feet landward of an existing dock wall or ordinary high watermark.
+The Harbor District Riverwalk SPROZ includes all waterfront parcels on the western shore of the Inner Harbor and waterfront parcels on both sides of the Kinnickinnic River between the Union Pacific rail swing bridge and Lincoln Avenue.
+City Plan Commission approval is required for all projects located 50 feet landward of an existing dock wall or ordinary high water mark.
 For any property located within or partially within the overlay zone, a Riverwalk that complies with the requirements of this overlay zone shall be constructed at the time of any new construction or substantial improvement of a principal structure on the property.
 The requirement to construct a Riverwalk shall apply even in cases where the principal structure itself is not located within the zone.